 - Management of companies and enterprises

-*Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July 2023].
+Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
+Ranges do not represent starting salaries and employment conditions in your area may vary.